kenatiod/MUT/Understanding Machine Understanding.md

 Alice: _leaning back with a satisfied sigh_ Well, I think we've made some real progress here.
 The MUTT is starting to take shape, and I feel like we've got a solid foundation to build on.

+{ Insert portrait of Alice, Bob and Claude where Alice is leaning back in her chair with a satisfied expression }

 Bob: _nodding in agreement_ Absolutely.
 By focusing on comprehensiveness, depth, grounding, and adaptivity, I think we've identified the key pillars of what a truly rigorous test of machine understanding should encompass.

 Claude: I agree.
 The dimensions we've outlined - language, reasoning, knowledge, perception, action, and social intelligence - cover a wide range of cognitive capabilities that are essential for human-like understanding.
 It's an ambitious framework, but one that I believe is necessary to really push the boundaries of what's possible.